mozilla/skywriter/docs/userguide/index.html.markdown

 ------------------

 Bespin supports a filesystem of files and directories, just like any other editor.
-When you're entering a command that uses a file or directory in Bespin, the file that you specify on the command line is taken to be relative to the file that is currently open in the editor.
-The `ls` command lists the files.
-So, `ls` alone gives you the files in the directory that the currently opened file is in. `ls /` gives you the files at the root.
+You can use the `cd` command to change the current working directory and display this one by executing `pwd`.
+All file commands like `ls` to display a list of files in the current directory or `open` to open a file work hand in hand with the current working directory.
+You can also address files from the root like `open /foo/bar.js`.

 The `newfile` command gives you a blank buffer to start coding in.
 You then use `saveas` to put that newfile in it's place.
-Note that when you do so, you'll need to provide an absolute path to where the file should go.

 You can delete a file or directory with the `rm` command.
 You should add a trailing "/" whenever you want to work with a directory.